 Local College Awards

-CATAWBA COLLEGE | OFFENSIVE LINEMAN
+CATAWBA COLLEGE | DEFENSIVE LINEMAN

 GARDNER-WEBB UNIVERSITY | WIDE RECEIVER

 UNC CHARLOTTE | LINEBACKER

 Juwan Foggie has started all eight games to date and currently leads the NCAA/FBS with a school record six interceptions with two posted a pick sixes in wins over Fordham and Southern Miss.
 Juwan was named the C-USA Defensive Player of the Week following his performance in the 40-14 homecoming victory over WKU.

 In 2017, he was named Honorable Mention all-Conference USA and all-Conference USA Second team by Pro Football Focus.
 Due to his versatile talent, Juwan found a home as a linebacker after converting from receiver position and was third on the team with 74 tackles, 43 of which were solo tackles.